List of nuclear weapons tests: China

+On February 6, 2026, the Under Secretary of State for Arms Control and International Security, Thomas DiNanno, stated that the US government was aware that China had conducted covert underground tests and that one such test had occurred on June 22, 2020 with a nuclear yield in the "hundreds of tons".
+These tests were alleged to have been hidden using decoupling, which involves carrying out nuclear explosions in large underground cavities to lessen their seismic activity.

 Israel

 Israel was alleged by a Bundeswehr report to have made an underground test in 1963.
 Historian Taysir Nashif reported a zero yield implosion test in 1966.
 Scientists from Israel participated in the earliest French nuclear tests before DeGaulle cut off further cooperation.

 North Korea

 On September 9, 2004, South Korean media reported that there had been a large explosion at the Chinese/North Korean border.
 This explosion left a crater visible by satellite and precipitated a large (3-km diameter) mushroom cloud.
 The United States and South Korea quickly downplayed this, explaining it as a forest fire that had nothing to do with the DPRK's nuclear weapons program.

 Pakistan

-Because Pakistan's nuclear program was conducted under extreme secrecy, it raised concerns in the Soviet Union and India, who suspected that since the 1974 test it was inevitable that Pakistan would further develop its program.
+Because Pakistan's nuclear program was conducted under extreme secrecy, it raised concerns in the Soviet Union and India who suspected that since the 1974 nuclear test by India, it was inevitable that Pakistan would further develop its program.
 The pro-Soviet newspaper, The Patriot, reported that "Pakistan has exploded a nuclear device in the range of 20 to 50 kilotons" in 1983.
 But it was widely dismissed by Western diplomats as it was pointed out that The Patriot had previously engaged in spreading disinformation on several occasions.
 In 1983, India and the Soviet Union both investigated secret tests but, due to lack of any scientific data, these statements were widely dismissed.

 In their book, The Nuclear Express, authors Thomas Reed and Danny Stillman also allege that the People's Republic of China allowed Pakistan to detonate a nuclear weapon at its Lop Nur test site in 1990, eight years before Pakistan held its first official weapons test.

 However, senior scientist Abdul Qadeer Khan strongly rejected the claim in May 1998.
 According to Khan, due to its sensitivity, no country allows another country to use their test site to explode the devices.
 Such an agreement only existed between the United States and the United Kingdom since the 1958 US–UK Mutual Defense Agreement which among other things allows Britain access to the American Nevada National Security Site for testing.
 Dr. Samar Mubarakmand, another senior scientist, also confirmed Dr. Khan's statement and acknowledged that cold tests were carried out, under codename Kirana-I, in a test site which was built by the Corps of Engineers under the guidance of the PAEC.

 Additionally, the UK conducted nuclear tests in Australia in the 1950s.